megh345/FineTuning-RAG-MentalHealth-AI-Chatbot/README.md

 The Llama base model is gated on Hugging Face, so local fine-tuning requires a Hugging Face account with access to `meta-llama/Llama-3.2-3B-Instruct`.

-## What To Keep In GitHub

-Recommended to keep:

-- source code in `fine_tuning/` and `rag/`;
-- README, setup, and stage documentation;
-- curated raw knowledge-base markdown files;
-- small evaluation gold datasets;
-- small JSON/JSONL evaluation reports that demonstrate measured progress;
-- configuration files with model ids, paths, and reproducibility settings.

-Recommended to exclude:

-- Python caches such as `__pycache__/`;
-- local virtual environments such as `.venv/` or `venv/`;
-- downloaded model caches;
-- LoRA checkpoints and trained adapter weights unless intentionally published through a model registry;
-- generated tokenized datasets;
-- large generated vector-store files such as Qdrant SQLite databases;
-- secrets, API keys, Hugging Face tokens, and local environment files.

-## Suggested Portfolio Framing

-This project is best presented as an applied AI engineering system that combines model adaptation and retrieval infrastructure with safety-aware evaluation.
-For AI/ML roles, the strongest talking points are:

-- practical LLM fine-tuning with LoRA/QLoRA;
-- retrieval system design and staged experimentation;
-- hybrid search and reranking tradeoffs;
-- evaluation-driven iteration;
-- safety and grounding decisions for a sensitive domain;
-- clean separation between training, retrieval, generation support, and runtime integration.